Sunday Night at the London Palladium Pt.1

 As the years passed more transmitters opened and in 1960 the average audience was 17 million though in February of that year Max Bygreaves drew 21 Million and in December Harry Seacombe a record 22 million.
 ‘Sunday Night at the London Palladium’ was constantly in the top ten ratings and helped to establish ITV as a main competitor to the BBC.
 The programme was broadcast live every week from the famous London Palladium theatre from 1955 – 67 on the ITV network by ATV which was owned by the famous theatrical impresario Lew Grade.
 Production was by Val Parnell.
 Six programmes aired as special episodes in the United States between May and August 1966 on NBC.

-The programme always opened with the sound of ‘Startime’ and ended with the guest artistes riding the Palladium’s great ‘revolve’ or turntable was more than the nation’s favourite variety show; it was a 20th century rite, determining the Sunday evenings habits of almost half the nation’s population.
+The programme always opened with the sound of ‘Startime’ then the famous Tiller girl dancers and ended with the guest artistes riding the Palladium’s great ‘revolve’ or turntable was more than the nation’s favourite variety show; it was a 20th century rite, determining the Sunday evenings habits of almost half the nation’s population.
 It is rumoured that a vicar recognised the fact when he brought his Sunday evensong forward half an hour so that congregation could get home in time to watch the programme.
 Maybe some of the guys were returning to see the long legs of the famous Tiller girl dancers (first started in 1889), whose dance routines and high kicks in a straight line became an important part of the shows glamour.
 But it was often the top of the bill act – changed each week which increased the viewing figures further.

 The compere’s job was the top job in comedy.
 Tommy Trinder – catchphrase ‘You, lucky people’ – was the first.
 Trinder was followed as compere by Dickie Henderson, Bob Monkhouse, Hughie Green and a surprising choice in Actor and wit Robert Morley.
 This compering role was later to create three relatively unknowns into major showbusiness comedians and entertainers.
 Bruce Forsyth, Norman Vaughan and Jimmy Tarbuck, it also introduced a wider public to Des O’Connor who may not have been discovered by the show but stood in for Norman Vaughan and Bruce Forsyth.